Mentoring in the Field and Lab

 In the Vitousek Lab, I am heavily involved in graduate student mentoring and training.
 Many of our students work on the tree swallow system and I work as a facilitator and collaborator on all of these projects.
 Currently, I am contributing to the following graduate student projects:

-• Tom Ryan: Social interactions at the nest box between adults, nestlings, and visitors.
+- Tom Ryan: Committee member.
+Social interactions at the nest box between adults, nestlings, and visitors.

-• Jenn Houtz: Effects of microbiome on breeding performance and effects of environment on microbiome.
+- Dr. Jennifer Houtz: 2017-2023.
+Effects of microbiome on breeding performance and effects of environment on microbiome.
+Assistant Professor at Allegheny College.

-• Colleen Miller: Timing of activity patterns from RFID records in relation to illumination.
+- Dr. Colleen Miller: 2017-2023.
+Timing of activity patterns from RFID records in relation to illumination.

 Recent Undergraduate Projects